 * Progress stalls on U.S. debt, budget talks

-* Dollar gains, but U.S. stocks edge lower after weak debt auction
+* Dollar gains, but U.S. stocks edge lower after weak debt

 * Gold steadies after falling to 3-month low

 NEW YORK, Oct 15 Mixed signals from Washington

 on progress in the budget and debt talks left markets confused

 on Tuesday, boosting the dollar, but U.S. stocks slipped and an

 auction of short-term U.S. Treasury debt drew weak demand.

 The U.S. political standoff initially showed signs of giving

 way to a Senate deal to reopen federal agencies and prevent a

 damaging default on federal debt.
 The deadline to lift the U.S.